maboelnour/learning-notes/articles/Optimizing-Passenger-Standalone.md

 ### Maximizing throughput

 The amount of throughput that Passenger handles is proportional to the number of processes or threads that you've configured.
 More processes/threads generally means more throughput, but there is an upper limit.
-Past a certain value, further increasing the number of processes/threads won't help.
 If you increase the number of processes/threads even further, then performance may even go down.

 The optimal value depends on the hardware and the environment.
 This section will provide you with formulas to calculate that optimal value.
 The following factors are involved in calculation:

 -   **Memory**.
 More processes implies a higher memory usage.
 If too much memory is used then the machine will hit swap, which slows everything down.
-You should only have as many processes as memory limits comfortably allow.
 Threads use less memory, so prefer threads when possible.
 You can create tens of threads in place of one process.
 -   **Number of CPUs**.
 True (hardware) concurrency cannot be higher than the number of CPUs.
 In theory, if all processes/threads on your system use the CPUs constantly, then:

     -   You can increase throughput up to `NUMBER_OF_CPUS` processes/threads.